openplantpathology/Mungbean_PM/Cluster Timing/MB_PM_data.md

 ![](MB_PM_data_files/figure-gfm/hist-clust2-1.png)<!-- -->

-Note that the cluster for the second spray “reccomended” is from Day 13, not Day 14.
+Note that the cluster for the second spray “recommended” is from Day 13, not Day 14.